Disaster Preparedness for Aging and Disabled Kansans

 Applying for Assistance

 The first step to registering for disaster assistance is to call FEMA toll-free at 800-621-3362 or TTY 800-462-7585.
-The helpline is open from 6 am to midnight, Eastern Time.
-As phone lines are usually very busy, calling early in the morning or late in the evening may work better during a disaster.
-Applicants will receive a registration number, which tracks them through the recovery process.
-The FEMA web site, www.fema.gov, also provides a wealth of information as well as a way to register.
+The helpline is open from 6 am to midnight Eastern Time.
+As phone lines are usually very busy, calling early or late in the evening may work better during a disaster.
+Applicants will receive a registration number that tracks them through the recovery process.
+The FEMA website, www.fema.gov, also provides a wealth of information as well as a way to register.

 Applicants will reach an automated recording.
-Applicants are advised to have pen and paper available as well as: their zip code and county, date the damage occurred, Social Security number; address of the damaged property; address and telephone number where the applicant can now be reached, estimated family income, and insurance information.
+Applicants are advised to have pen and paper as well as their zip code and county, date the damage occurred, Social Security number, address of the damaged property, address, telephone number where the applicant can now be reached, estimated family income, and insurance information.

-Once the information has been registered, the caller will be given information on FEMA programs and other possible assistance available, depending on caller’s income, damages and insurance.
+Once the information has been registered, the caller will be given information on FEMA programs and other possible assistance available, depending on the caller’s income, damages, and insurance.
 A copy of the application and a copy of “Help After a Disaster: Applicants Guide to the Individuals and Households Program” will be sent.
-The caller will also receive letters explaining any assistance being provided or why the caller was not eligible.
+The caller will receive letters explaining any assistance or why the caller was not eligible.

-Based on the applicants information, they may also be mailed a loan application from the Small Business Administration (SBA).
-Information provided on the load application helps determine what type of additional assistance is available, including grants or low interest loans.
-Loans must be paid back, grants do not.
+Based on the applicant's information, they may also be mailed a loan application from the Small Business Administration (SBA).
+Information provided on the load application helps determine what type of additional assistance is available, including grants or low-interest loans.
+Loans must be paid back; grants do not.
 The SBA loans are low interest and can be for up to 30 years.
-Actual loan amounts and terms are set by the SBA and are based on the applicant’s financial condition.
+The SBA sets actual loan amounts and terms based on the applicant’s financial condition.

 Remember, preparedness begins with you.
 Think of the multiple types of disasters that could happen and prepare a plan.
-Whether it is just your home or neighborhood or the entire state that is involved in an emergency, what would you do?
+What would you do if it was just your home, neighborhood, or the entire state involved in an emergency?
 How would you care for yourself and/or your family?
 Get informed, build a kit and get prepared.

 Important Links